Jonathan Majors’ Ex-Girlfriends Speak Out, Claim He Abused Them Too

 “It’s both simultaneously awful to know he is still doing this and also a relief that he may never get to again,” Nicolai wrote in a series of tweets that he has since deleted.
 “A bunch of us are close with people (and sometimes multiple people) he has directly harmed.
 I don’t know if they will speak on it.
 It is completely their decision.”

-Nicolai claimed in his tweets before making his Twitter account private that “people [Majors] did this to are texting me right now.
+Nicolai claimed in his tweets before making his X account private that “people [Majors] did this to are texting me right now.
 It’s not ‘I heard’.”

 What happened?